serialc/digilego_project_site_hugo/digilego/content/en/team.md

 ---

-The digilego project is an EU co-funded collaboration between the [Faculty of Spatial and Environmental Sciences](https://www.uni-trier.de/en/university/faculties-and-departments/faculty-vi/the-department) at Trier University, LISER's department of [Urban Development and Mobility](https://www.liser.lu/?type=module&id=149), the [Department of Geography, Geology and Environment](https://www.hull.ac.uk/faculties/departments/department-of-geography-geology-and-environment) at the University of Hull, and the [School of Natural Sciences](http://www.nuigalway.ie/science-engineering/school-of-natural-sciences/) at the National University of Ireland Galway.
+The digilego project is an EU co-funded collaboration between the [Faculty of Spatial and Environmental Sciences](https://www.uni-trier.de/en/university/faculties-and-departments/faculty-vi/the-department) at Trier University, LISER's department of [Urban Development and Mobility](https://www.liser.lu/?type=module&id=149), the [Department of Geography, Geology and Environment](https://www.hull.ac.uk/faculties/departments/department-of-geography-geology-and-environment) at the University of Hull, and the [School of Natural Sciences](http://www.nuigalway.ie/science-engineering/school-of-natural-sciences/) at the University of Galway.

 Our team consists of a large group of experts covering a broad range of fields from environmental sciences, geology, to physical and human geography as well as experts in higher education pedagogy and staff from the partners' teaching and learning centres.